Through The Fibro Fog

 📖 Recipe

-rice stuffed butternut squash on a wooden board.
+rice stuffed butternut squash on a wooden board next to a small bowl of tahini with a spoon in it.

 Rice Stuffed Butternut Squash